TimotheeMathieu/adastop/README.md

 There are two ways to use this package:

-- Command line interface: AdaStop can be used as a command line interface that takes as input csv files.
+- Command line interface: AdaStop can be used as a command line interface that takes csv files as input.
 The cli interface can either be called interactively or the process can be automated using bash script.
 - Python API: AdaStop is coded in python and can directly be imported as a module to be used in a python script.

 ## CLI usage

-The command line interface takes as input csv files.
+The command line interface takes csv files as input.
 Each csv file must contain a dataframe with $n$ rows and as many columns as there are algorithms.
 Each of the $n$ rows corresponds to one run of an algorithm.
 Please note that if, in the process of the algorithm, all the comparisons for one of the algorithm are decided, then this algorithm does not need to be run anymore and the number of columns in the next csv file would decrease.

 Below, we give an example based on files containing the evaluations of PPO and A2C given in the `examples` directory.